hCaptcha/react-native-hcaptcha/README.md

 ## Status

 Fully functional, but additional releases will be made in the near term.

 Changes within the same major release are expected to be additive, i.e. non-breaking.

-TODOs:

-- Replace `api.js` params with more flexible constructor.
-- Support `rqdata` and other hCaptcha Enterprise features.

 ## License